 The impact?
 Slower delivery times and higher costs getting your product to the consumer.
 And as shipping volumes increase, these costs add up and the consequences can seriously affect your bottom line.

-Furthermore, a cloud TMS for parcel also ensures retailers have the right mix of carrier services in their transportation strategy from the onset.
+Furthermore, cloud multi-carrier parcel software also ensures retailers have the right mix of carrier services in their transportation strategy from the onset.
 The software aggregates and normalizes shipping data across carriers, so retailers know when deliveries moving to a particular region, customer, or via a particular carrier are not meeting service levels.
 Retailers can hold carriers accountable for failing to meet expectations and wield hard data to back up rate negotiations, and they can consolidate carriers to ensure they get the best possible price.

 If your parcel shipping capabilities don’t align with your omnichannel retail strategy, you’re likely missing out on potential benefits and impeding the scalability of your businesses.
 And even if you think your omnichannel strategy is mature, it may be time to revisit the latest tools and technology to further advance your approach.